 Per UNT’s Prohibition of Sexual Assault and Retaliation Policy (12.005):

-Employees and individuals authorized to act on behalf of the University who become aware of a suspected sexual assault or retaliation are required to report the suspected violation immediately to their direct supervisor and to the Office of Equal Opportunity.
+Employees and individuals authorized to act on behalf of the University who become aware of a suspected sexual assault or retaliation are required to report the suspected violation immediately to their direct supervisor and to Equal Opportunity.

 Employees are also obligated to report sexual harassment under UNT Policy 16.005 (Sexual Harassment), which states:

-Employees and individuals authorized to act on behalf of the University who become aware of suspected sexual harassment are required to report the suspected violation immediately to their direct supervisor and to the Office of Equal Opportunity.
+Employees and individuals authorized to act on behalf of the University who become aware of suspected sexual harassment are required to report the suspected violation immediately to their direct supervisor and to Equal Opportunity.

 Employees may report sexual misconduct by contacting OEO by phone or email, or filling out the sexual misconduct reporting form at report.unt.edu.
 No UNT employee should promise anyone complete confidentiality for disclosures of sexual misconduct, harassment or discrimination.
 The University will ensure the privacy of individuals involved in these kinds of situations (by ensuring any documents are secured, and not sharing the information with officials who do not need to know), but you cannot agree that you will not report misconduct to appropriate University officials.